touchifyapp/vsts-changed-files/README.md

 * __rules__: Filter files to check changes for.  _Default:_ `**` _(match all files)_.
 * __variable__: The name of the default output variable to set to be available in next steps/jobs/stages. _Default:_ `HasChanged`.
 * __isOutput__: Are variables available in next stages?  _Default:_ `true`.
-* __refBranch__: The branch that will be used as reference to check changes in case multi branches pipeline.
+* __refBranch__: The branch that will be used as reference to check changes in case multi-branches pipeline.
 * __cwd__: Change the current working directory. _Default:_ `$(System.DefaultWorkingDirectory)`
 * __verbose__: Enable verbose logging. _Default:_ `false`.